cytechmobile/snapurl/README.md

 ### **Installation**

 1. **Install Wrangler CLI:**
+   Bash
    npm install \-g wrangler

 2. **Log in to Cloudflare via Wrangler:**
+   Bash
    wrangler login

    Follow the prompts to authenticate.
 3. Create a new Worker project:
    If you haven't already, create your project directory and initialize the Worker.
+   Bash
    wrangler init my-link-shortener
    cd my-link-shortener

    Choose the "Worker" template.
 Wrangler will generate src/index.js (or .ts) and wrangler.jsonc (or .toml).
 4. Install nanoid:
    (Note: nanoid is primarily used by the racket-url-manager TUI for generating short codes.)
+   Bash
    npm install nanoid

 ### **Cloudflare KV Namespace Setup**

 Create two KV namespaces: one for production and one for development/preview.

+Bash

 wrangler kv:namespace create SHORTENER\_KV\_PRODUCTION
 wrangler kv:namespace create SHORTENER\_KV\_PREVIEW \--preview